Clothing and Equipment List

 The following equipment and clothing list are suggestions only.
 If you have suitable or equivalent items already bring these along, you don't have to spend a fortune and purchase a whole new kit.
 Most of the equipment below can be purchased from hardware stores, army disposal stores and good camping stores.

 Items marked in red are essential.

 You will be issued with your own Mora of Sweden, carbon steel heavy duty “Companion” Knife which will be yours to keep (basic courses only).
 However, if you would like to bring your own knife, we suggest you bring a plain (without serrations) full tang 5” (11cm) carbon steel blade with a 90 degree edge on the spine.
-Mora of Sweden make a range of affordable good quality bushcraft knives.
+Mora of Sweden (Morakniv) make a range of affordable good quality bushcraft knives.

 Ferrocerium Rod/Sparking tool

 “Light my fire” or “Bushtracks” brands both make decent models.
 There are many other brands out there that make sparking tools in various sizes.
 Get yourself the large army model.

 Made by “Grabba Outdoors” and difficult to find in Australia.
 A good variety of equivalents are made by SOL.
 Get yourself the thicker more durable ones.

 2 x 250 litre (55 gallon) heavy duty garbage bags/wheely bin liners

 Get the strongest and thickest ones you can find.

 Stainless Steel 1 litre Water Bottle with nesting cup